kyokan/contracts/docs/aggregateUpdates.md

 # Aggregate Updates

-Arjun did a great job of pointing out the following edge case:

 Normally, you deduct the withdrawal in advance from the offchain balances:

         // { weiBalances: [0, 1], tokenBalances: [0, 100], txCount: [1, 1] }